 Double deep pallet racks consist of two standard selective racks set up back-to-back, creating the double deep pallet storage system.
 These double deep racks are commonly designed to be set up against a wall or in connection with another double deep section behind it.
 Double-deep selective rack provides a last-in, first-out product flow.

-You can see as a comparison that a standard selective rack system is a 1-deep rack system with 12’ or so aisles.
+As a comparison, a standard selective rack system is a 1-deep rack system with 12’ or so aisles.
 This rack configuration provides first-in, first-out selectivity.
 This is a highly selective system with lower density than with double deep selective racking.

 Standard Selective Rack Layout vs. Double-Deep Selective Rack Layout

 You see that the standard selective rack yields 3,000 pallet positions in 15 rows of rack with 8 forklift aisles.
-Whereas the double-deep selective rack yields 3,910 pallet positions in 20 rows of rack with 6 forklift aisles.
+The double-deep selective rack yields 3,910 pallet positions in 20 rows of rack with 6 forklift aisles.

 Based on this, it may seem like double deep is advantageous over standard, since you’ll gain pallet positions.
-But, it’s not always the right fit.
+But, this doesn't always mean it's the right fit.
 Keep in mind that making the switch to double-deep will decrease the number of pick faces, as evident in the number of aisles.

-But, if you have multiple pallets of the same SKU, and you’d benefit from higher density, and are able to sacrifice some selectivity, then this may be right for you.
+But, if you have multiple pallets of the same SKU, would benefit from higher density, and are able to sacrifice some selectivity, then this may be right for you.

 Do You Currently Have Standard Selective Rack But Want To Make A Switch To Double Deep?